-Vigabatrin for oral solution is indicated as adjunctive therapy for adults and pediatric patients 10 years of age and older with refractory complex partial seizures who have inadequately responded to several alternative treatments and for whom the potential benefits outweigh the risk of vision loss.
-Vigabatrin for oral solution is not indicated as a first line agent for complex partial seizures.
+Vigabatrin for oral solution is a prescription medicine used with other treatments in adults and children 10 years of age and older with refractory complex partial seizures (CPS) who have not responded well enough to several other treatments and if the possible benefits outweigh the risk of vision loss.
+Vigabatrin should not be the first medicine used to treat CPS.

 Vigabatrin is a prescription medicine used in babies, 1 month to 2 years old, with infantile spasms, if the possible benefits outweigh the possible risk of vision loss.

 Because vigabatrin for oral solution might cause permanent vision loss, it is available to healthcare providers and patients only under a special program called the vigabatrin Risk Evaluation and Mitigation Strategy (REMS) Program.
 Vigabatrin for oral solution can only be prescribed to people who are enrolled in this program.
 Your healthcare provider will explain the details of this program to you.

 Vigabatrin for oral solution can damage the vision of anyone who takes it.
 People who take vigabatrin for oral solution do not lose all of their vision, but some people can have severe loss particularly to their ability to see to the side when looking straight ahead (peripheral vision).
 With severe vision loss, you may only be able to see things straight in front of you (sometimes called “tunnel vision”).
 You may also have blurry vision.
 If this happens, it will not get better.

 Tell your healthcare provider right away if you (or your child): might not be seeing as well as before starting vigabatrin for oral solution; start to trip, bump into things, or are more clumsy than usual; are surprised by people or things coming in front of you that seem to come out of nowhere; or if your baby is acting differently than normal.
 These changes can mean that vision damage has occurred.